MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 Note that [Dynamics 365 Remote Assist device requirements](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements#licensing-requirements-per-role) apply to your customer as well.

-**Step 1**: If your customer wants to join the call from their mobile device but has not downloaded the Dynamics 365 Remote Assist mobile app, they must select the first link to download the Dynamics 365 Remote Assist mobile app.
+**Step 1**: If your customer wants to join the call from their mobile device but has not downloaded the Dynamics 365 Remote Assist mobile app, they must select the first link to download the app.

 **Step 2**: If your customer selects the second link using their mobile device, they will join the call from the Dynamics 365 Remote Assist mobile app.
 If your customer selects the second link using their computer, they will be prompted to join the call from the Teams desktop app.
 If they're already logged in to the app they're using, they will join the call as an authenticated user.